 Long & Random: With passwords, the longer it is, the more secure it is and the harder it will be for hackers to crack.
 At the absolute minimum, the password should be 6 characters.
 However, almost all resources stated that this was far too short and that closer to 16 is ideal.

 In addition to using long passwords, include numbers, special characters/symbols, and uppercase and lowercase letters.
 Here is a generator that I have used to create new, secure passwords for my personal and business accounts.
 If you use a password manager of any kind, check the features to see if they include a generator–many of them do!
-I have also used this passphrase generator.
+If you would prefer a passphrase, one popular tool is this passphrase generator.

 Passwords consist of a single word or string of characters, while passphrases are a sequence of discrete, multiple words.
 It is more secure to use a random set of words rather than words that often go together because of dictionary attacks.
 Dictionary attacks consist of testing all actual words as well as common combinations of those words as potential passwords.
 Want to make sure your password or passphrase is secure?
 Try a password strength meter like this one from Password Monster.